Dharmendra

-Dharmendra Kewal Krishan Deol (born 8 December 1935), known mononymously as Dharmendra, is an Indian actor, producer, and politician who is primarily known for his work in Hindi films.
-Dharmendra is widely considered one of the greatest, most handsome and commercially successful film stars in the history of Indian cinema.
-In a career spanning 65 years, he has worked in over 300 films and holds the record for starring in the highest number of hit films in Hindi cinema.
+Dharmendra (Note: His full name at birth is disputed between Dharmendra Kewal Krishan Deol and Dharam Singh Deol.
+According to his affidavit and The New York Times his birth name is Dharmendra Kewal Krishan Deol.
+However according to the BBC, his father gave him the name Dharam Singh Deol.) (/pa/; 8 December 1935 – 24 November 2025) was an Indian actor, producer and politician, primarily known for his work in Hindi films.
+He is regarded as one of the greatest and most commercially successful actors in the history of Indian cinema.
+Known as the "He-man", he was popular for his handsome looks and leading roles in several blockbusters.
+In a career spanning 65 years, he worked in over 300 films, holding the record for starring in the highest number of hit films in Hindi cinema.
+Dharmendra was awarded the Padma Bhushan by the Government of India in 2012, and was later posthumously conferred the Padma Vibhushan in 2026.

-Dharmendra made his debut in 1960 with Dil Bhi Tera Hum Bhi Tere.
-He first gained popularity in the mid-1960s for films, such as Ayee Milan Ki Bela, Phool Aur Patthar and Aaye Din Bahar Ke, and achieved greater stardom in later years, being dubbed India's "He-Man" for several of his on-screen roles in Hindi films.
-He consistently starred in several successful Hindi films from the late-1960s to the 1980s, such as Ankhen, Shikar, Aya Sawan Jhoom Ke, Jeevan Mrityu, Mera Gaon Mera Desh, Seeta Aur Geeta, Raja Jani, Jugnu, Yaadon Ki Baaraat, Dost, Sholay, Pratiggya, Charas, Dharam Veer, Chacha Bhatija, Ghulami, Hukumat, Aag Hi Aag, Elaan-E-Jung and Tahalka, as well as some of his acclaimed performances, include Anpadh, Bandini, Haqeeqat, Anupama, Mamta, Majhli Didi, Satyakam, Naya Zamana, Samadhi, Resham Ki Dori, Chupke Chupke, Dillagi, The Burning Train, Ghazab, Do Dishayen and Hathyar.
+Born in Nasrali, Punjab, Dharmendra made his debut in 1960 with Dil Bhi Tera Hum Bhi Tere.
+He first gained popularity in the mid-1960s, for films such as Ayee Milan Ki Bela, Phool Aur Patthar and Aaye Din Bahar Ke.
+He achieved greater stardom in later years, being dubbed India's "He-Man" for several of his on-screen roles in Hindi films.
+He consistently starred in several successful Hindi films from the late-1960s to the 1980s, such as Ankhen, Shikar, Aya Sawan Jhoom Ke, Jeevan Mrityu, Mera Gaon Mera Desh, Seeta Aur Geeta, Jugnu, Yaadon Ki Baaraat, Dost, Sholay, Pratiggya, Charas, Dharam Veer, Chacha Bhatija, Ghulami, Hukumat, Aag Hi Aag, Elaan-E-Jung and Tahalka.
+Some of his critically acclaimed performances include Bandini, Haqeeqat, Anupama, Mamta, Devar, Satyakam, Naya Zamana, Samadhi, Black Mail, Resham Ki Dori, Chupke Chupke, Dillagi, The Burning Train, Ghazab and Hathyar.

-Beginning in the late 1990s, he appeared in character roles in several successful and acclaimed films, such as Pyaar Kiya To Darna Kya, Life in a...
+Beginning in the late 1990s, he appeared in character roles in several successful and acclaimed films, such as Life in a...
 Metro, Apne, Johnny Gaddaar, Yamla Pagla Deewana, Rocky Aur Rani Kii Prem Kahaani and Teri Baaton Mein Aisa Uljha Jiya.
 In 1997, he received the Filmfare Lifetime Achievement Award for his contributions to Bollywood.
 He was a member of the 15th Lok Sabha of India, representing the Bikaner constituency in Rajasthan from the Bharatiya Janata Party (BJP).

-Dharmendra is married to Prakash Kaur and actress Hema Malini.
+The patriarch of the Deol family, Dharmendra's private life received much attention, particularly his marriages to Prakash Kaur and actress Hema Malini.
+For his contributions to the arts, the Government of India honoured him with the Padma Bhushan in 2012 and was later awarded Padma Vibhushan, posthumously in 2026.